 When To Visit Universal Orlando

-Generally speaking, the best time of year to visit Universal Orlando is mid-January to the end of February.
-The weather is mild, and hotel prices and ticket prices are slightly lower than the peak spring season.
+Generally speaking, the best time of year to visit Universal Orlando is from mid-January to the end of February.
+The weather is mild, and hotel prices and ticket prices are slightly lower than in the peak spring season.

-The annual Mardi Gras season runs from early February to late April each year, this is one of the most festive times to enjoy Universal Studios in Orlando with live parades and spectacular concerts.
+The annual Mardi Gras season runs from early February to late April each year; this is one of the most festive times to enjoy Universal Studios in Orlando, with live parades and spectacular concerts.

 Another good time to visit Universal Orlando is September through early November.
 Crowds drop once schools are back, but do remember you’re entering Hurricane season.
-The season is typically June through November, with the peak season running August through October.
+The season is typically June through November, with the peak season running from August through October.